KAafreen/SpriteCloud/README.md

 # SpriteCloud

-This project contains UI test for Swag Labs login page and API tests for reqres create user APIs.
+This project contains UI test for Swag Labs login page and API tests for Reqres create user APIs.

 ## Table of Contents
 1. [Getting Started](#getting-started)